Paratek Pharmaceuticals (NASDAQ:PRTK) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Paratek Pharmaceuticals (NASDAQ:PRTK – Free Report) in a report issued on Sunday.
-The firm issued a hold rating on the specialty pharmaceutical company’s stock.
+StockNews.com assumed coverage on shares of Paratek Pharmaceuticals (NASDAQ:PRTK – Free Report) in a research report sent to investors on Monday.
+The brokerage issued a hold rating on the specialty pharmaceutical company’s stock.

-Several other analysts also recently commented on PRTK.
-Jefferies Financial Group downgraded Paratek Pharmaceuticals from a buy rating to a hold rating in a research note on Wednesday, June 7th.
-HC Wainwright reissued a neutral rating and issued a $2.15 price target on shares of Paratek Pharmaceuticals in a research note on Monday, August 7th.
+Several other equities analysts have also recently weighed in on PRTK.
+Jefferies Financial Group cut Paratek Pharmaceuticals from a buy rating to a hold rating in a research report on Wednesday, June 7th.
+HC Wainwright reiterated a neutral rating and issued a $2.15 price objective on shares of Paratek Pharmaceuticals in a research report on Monday, August 7th.

-Paratek Pharmaceuticals (NASDAQ:PRTK – Get Free Report) last posted its quarterly earnings results on Thursday, August 3rd.
-The specialty pharmaceutical company reported ($0.25) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.31) by $0.06.
-The company had revenue of $39.99 million during the quarter, compared to the consensus estimate of $34.63 million.
-As a group, equities research analysts expect that Paratek Pharmaceuticals will post -0.79 earnings per share for the current year.
+Paratek Pharmaceuticals (NASDAQ:PRTK – Get Free Report) last issued its earnings results on Thursday, August 3rd.
+The specialty pharmaceutical company reported ($0.25) EPS for the quarter, beating analysts’ consensus estimates of ($0.31) by $0.06.
+The firm had revenue of $39.99 million during the quarter, compared to analysts’ expectations of $34.63 million.
+Equities analysts forecast that Paratek Pharmaceuticals will post -0.79 earnings per share for the current year.

-In other news, CEO Evan Loh sold 48,967 shares of the firm’s stock in a transaction dated Wednesday, August 9th.
-The stock was sold at an average price of $2.20, for a total value of $107,727.40.
-Following the completion of the transaction, the chief executive officer now owns 1,327,981 shares in the company, valued at approximately $2,921,558.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In related news, insider Randall B. Brenner sold 27,603 shares of Paratek Pharmaceuticals stock in a transaction dated Wednesday, August 9th.
+In related news, insider Randall B. Brenner sold 27,603 shares of the firm’s stock in a transaction on Wednesday, August 9th.
 The stock was sold at an average price of $2.20, for a total transaction of $60,726.60.
-Following the completion of the transaction, the insider now owns 415,209 shares in the company, valued at $913,459.80.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Evan Loh sold 48,967 shares of Paratek Pharmaceuticals stock in a transaction dated Wednesday, August 9th.
-The stock was sold at an average price of $2.20, for a total value of $107,727.40.
-Following the transaction, the chief executive officer now owns 1,327,981 shares of the company’s stock, valued at approximately $2,921,558.20.
+Following the sale, the insider now owns 415,209 shares of the company’s stock, valued at approximately $913,459.80.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In other Paratek Pharmaceuticals news, General Counsel William M. Haskel sold 34,526 shares of Paratek Pharmaceuticals stock in a transaction dated Wednesday, August 9th.
+The stock was sold at an average price of $2.20, for a total value of $75,957.20.
+Following the sale, the general counsel now owns 447,024 shares of the company’s stock, valued at approximately $983,452.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Randall B. Brenner sold 27,603 shares of Paratek Pharmaceuticals stock in a transaction dated Wednesday, August 9th.
+The shares were sold at an average price of $2.20, for a total value of $60,726.60.
+Following the completion of the sale, the insider now directly owns 415,209 shares in the company, valued at approximately $913,459.80.
 The disclosure for this sale can be found here.
-Insiders sold 142,346 shares of company stock worth $313,161 in the last quarter.
-Corporate insiders own 8.00% of the company’s stock.
+In the last quarter, insiders have sold 142,346 shares of company stock valued at $313,161.
+8.00% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-GTS Securities LLC bought a new position in Paratek Pharmaceuticals during the second quarter worth about $49,000.
-XTX Topco Ltd bought a new stake in shares of Paratek Pharmaceuticals during the second quarter worth approximately $139,000.
-Polar Asset Management Partners Inc. bought a new stake in shares of Paratek Pharmaceuticals during the second quarter worth approximately $1,060,000.
-Two Sigma Securities LLC bought a new stake in shares of Paratek Pharmaceuticals during the second quarter worth approximately $43,000.
-Finally, Hunting Hill Global Capital LLC bought a new stake in shares of Paratek Pharmaceuticals during the second quarter worth approximately $798,000.
-Institutional investors own 53.60% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+GTS Securities LLC acquired a new stake in shares of Paratek Pharmaceuticals in the 2nd quarter valued at about $49,000.
+XTX Topco Ltd acquired a new stake in shares of Paratek Pharmaceuticals in the 2nd quarter valued at about $139,000.
+Polar Asset Management Partners Inc. acquired a new stake in shares of Paratek Pharmaceuticals in the 2nd quarter valued at about $1,060,000.
+Two Sigma Securities LLC acquired a new stake in shares of Paratek Pharmaceuticals in the 2nd quarter valued at about $43,000.
+Finally, Hunting Hill Global Capital LLC bought a new position in shares of Paratek Pharmaceuticals in the 2nd quarter valued at about $798,000.
+Institutional investors and hedge funds own 53.60% of the company’s stock.

 Paratek Pharmaceuticals, Inc, a commercial-stage biopharmaceutical company, focuses on the development and commercialization of life-saving therapies for life-threatening diseases or other public health threats for civilian, government, and military use.
 Its products include NUZYRA, a once-daily oral and intravenous broad-spectrum antibiotic for the treatment of adult patients with community-acquired bacterial pneumonia, and acute skin and skin structure infections caused by susceptible pathogens; and SEYSARA, a once-daily oral therapy for the treatment of moderate to severe acne vulgaris.